YeEun-Hwang/Color-based-Emotional-Analysis-using-Machine-Learning/README.md

 The system flow of our project is as follows.

 ### a) K-means Clustering for color
 Groups have been formed to ensure that the color spectrum is well representative of the color information of a single image, while maintaining the degree to which the operation speed is not too slow.
-Thg color spectrum data clustered into five groups were used to analyze images and to use them in the course of future machine learning.
+The color spectrum data clustered into five groups were used to analyze images and to use them in the course of future machine learning.

 ![](imgs/spectrum.jpg)

 ### b) Extracting emotion
-Through k-mean clustering, five color information clustered and its ratio determined the RGB color information of the image.
-The color difference was calculated using Euclidean distance.
+Through k-means clustering, five color information clustered and its ratio determined the RGB color information of the image.
+The color difference was calculated by using Euclidean distance.
 The harmonization of colors is generally indicated by the coloration relationship, and we calculated and measured the relationship with the adjacent color.

 | **Type** | **Date** | **R_avg** | **G_avg** | **B_avg** | **Color_Var** | **V_Var** | **S_Var** | **Label** |
 |:--------:|:--------:|:--------:|:--------:|:--------:| :--------:|:--------:|:--------:|:--------:|